Introduction: the inbox is infinite — the postbox isn’t

 - how to personalize without being creepy

-- how to operationalize notes inside your ABM and sales motion
+- how to operationalize notes inside sales, retention, customer success, and eCommerce workflows

 - how to measure impact without fooling yourself

-If you want background on why direct mail works for B2B sales in general, start here: How direct mail makes an impact for B2B sales.
+If you want background on why direct mail works for sales teams, start here: How direct mail makes an impact for B2B sales.

 What we mean by “handwritten notes for business”

-This isn’t about personal greetings cards or consumer messaging.
+This isn’t about personal greetings cards or one-off personal correspondence.

 In this guide, “handwritten notes for business” means: